Our Columbus, OH Medical Malpractice Lawyer Can Help You Get the Compensation You Deserve

 How much does a medical malpractice lawyer near me cost?

 The Fitch Law Firm represents victims of medical malpractice all over Ohio, and we work on a contingency-fee basis, which means that we do not take payment until you get a settlement or a verdict in your case.
-In these cases, our attorney’s fees are a pre-approved percentage.
+In these cases, our attorneys’ fees are a percentage of the settlement or verdict.

 How long do I have to file a medical malpractice claim in Ohio?

-The statute of limitations for a medical malpractice claim is typically one year from the day the malpractice occurred.
-There are special circumstances in which this deadline may be extended, such as the victim being a minor or if discovery of the injury was delayed.
-But this statute is typically strictly enforced, and it is always best to reach out to a qualified medical negligence lawyer as soon as you can.
+The Ohio statute of limitations for a medical malpractice claim is typically one year from the day the malpractice occurred.
+There are special circumstances in which this deadline may be extended, such as the victim being a minor or if the discovery of the injury was delayed.
+It is always best to reach out to a qualified medical negligence lawyer as soon as you can.

 What evidence is needed to prove medical malpractice?